Deformations of algebras in noncommutative geometry: Motivating examples

 \subsubsection{Poisson structures on associated graded algebras}

 Generally, let $A$ be an increasingly filtered algebra such that $\gr A$ is commutative.
-Moreover, fix $d \geq 1$ such that
+This implies that there exists $d \geq 1$ such that that

-One can always take $d = 1$, but in general we want to take $d$ maximal so that the above property is satisfied.
+One can always take $d = 1$, but in general we want to take $d$ maximal so that the above property is satisfied; see Exercise \ref{exer:zeropbr} below.
+Fix a value of $d \geq 1$ satisfying \eqref{e:mnd}.

-We claim that, $\gr A$ is canonically Poisson, with the bracket, for $a \in A_{\leq m}$ and $b \in A_{\leq n}$,
+We claim that $\gr A$ is canonically Poisson, with the bracket, for $a \in A_{\leq m}$ and $b \in A_{\leq n}$,

-Note that $ab-ba$ is in $A_{\leq m+n-1}$ since $\gr A$ is commutative. \begin{exercise} Verify that the above is indeed a Poisson bracket, i.e., it satisfies the Lie and Leibniz identities. \end{exercise} We conclude that $\Sym \mfg$ is equipped with a Poisson bracket by Theorem \ref{t:pbw}, i.e., by the isomorphism \eqref{e:pbw}, taking $d := 1$. \begin{exercise} Verify that the Poisson bracket on $\Sym \mfg$ obtained from \eqref{e:pbw} is the same as the one of \eqref{e:sym-g}, for $d := 1$. \end{exercise}
+\begin{exercise} Verify that the above is indeed a Poisson bracket, i.e., it satisfies the Lie and Leibniz identities. \end{exercise} \begin{exercise} Suppose that $d \geq 1$ is \emph{not} the maximum possible value such that \eqref{e:mnd} is satisfied.
+Show that the Poisson bracket on $\gr A$ is zero.
+This explains why we usually will take $d$ to be the maximum possible. \end{exercise} We conclude that $\Sym \mfg$ is equipped with a Poisson bracket by Theorem \ref{t:pbw}, i.e., by the isomorphism \eqref{e:pbw}, taking $d := 1$. \begin{exercise} Verify that the Poisson bracket on $\Sym \mfg$ obtained from \eqref{e:pbw} is the same as the one of \eqref{e:sym-g}, for $d := 1$. \end{exercise} \begin{exercise} Equip $\Sym V$ with the unique Poisson bracket such that $\{v,w\}=(v,w)$ for $v, w \in V$.
+This bracket has degree $-2$.
+Show that, with the additive filtration, $\gr \Weyl(V) \cong \Sym V$ as Poisson algebras, where $d=2$ in \eqref{e:mnd}.